-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on page 3 through 8, the budgetary information on pages 37 through 39, the schedule of proportionate share of net pension liability on page 40, and the schedule of pension contributions on page 41 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the budgetary information, the schedule of proportionate share of net pension liability, and the schedule of pension contributions be presented to supplement the basic financial statements.
+Such information, is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.